 Gabrielle frowned.
 “Who said we were going to work together?”

 Theta paused.
 “I apologize.
 That’s on me.
-I thought my message when we met at the hospital was clear—‘October 30th,’ the day we agreed to work together to investigate the Campanas.
-Allow me me state this clearly then: I’d like for us to work together.
+I thought my message when we met at the hospital was clear—‘September 30th,’ the day we agreed to work together to investigate the Campanas.
+Allow me to state this clearly then: I’d like for us to work together.
 A partnership.”

 His accent was fluctuating, Alice realized through a haze of tension.
 Interesting.